 \subsection{Proof of Theorem \ref{stochasticregret}}

-In this section, we will first provide an instance dependent regret upper bound (in the following Lemma \ref{dependent_regret_stochastic}), then, we will provide an instance-independent regret upper bound based on the instance-dependent one.
+In this section, we will first provide an instance-dependent regret upper bound (in the following Lemma \ref{dependent_regret_stochastic}), and then, we will provide an instance-independent regret upper bound based on the instance-dependent one.

 \begin{lemma}[Instance-dependent regret] Given any instance that satisfies Condition 1.
-The regret of the \texttt{UCB-TS} can be upper bounded as follows
+The regret of the \texttt{UCB-TSN} can be upper bounded as follows